 1. Multiple Choice Questions

-This type of question is commonly used in customer feedback or demographic surveys, helping to categorize responses easily for analysis.
+Multiple choice questions are effective for gathering structured data.
+This type of question is commonly used in customer feedback or demographic surveys, categorizing responses easily for analysis.

 Use Case: Use multiple-choice questions when you want straightforward, quantifiable data about preferences, behaviors, or demographics.